grahamwwilson/ClassExamples/MC-Pi/README.md

 Uses Pie.py and its PieEstimate function with a tuple return argument to conduct multiple experiments using ROOT to histogram the results.
+The PiEstimate function is essentially the code of Circle.py refactored into its own function.

 ## ntCircle.py
 Uses PieNamedTuple.py and its PieEstimate function based on the